IBM/ibm-cp4s-client/README.md

 ## Prerequisites

-1. CP4S >= 1.4
+1. CP4S version >= 1.4
 1. Python 3
 1. (Optional) Jupyter Notebook, JupyterHub, or Jupyter Lab

-* Note: This package was designed to be used within a Jupyter Notebook environment.
+Note: This package was designed to be used within a Jupyter Notebook environment.
 However, it should also work in general python programs.

 ## Installing